Key takeaways

 What is an apartment newsletter?

-An apartment newsletter is a short, informative memo that outlines news, updates, and current events happening at your property.
-Most property managers choose to send newsletters on a weekly, monthly, or quarterly basis.
+An apartment newsletter is a short, informative memo outlining news, updates, and current events at your property.
+Most property managers choose to send newsletters weekly, monthly, or quarterly.
 Your newsletter should highlight relevant property improvements, notify residents of policy changes, and include any other information pertinent to the residents living in your building.

 property staff and resident talking